LeBron James, Maria Shriver Forced to Flee Getty Fire in Los Angeles

 Former California first lady Maria Shriver said she was forced to grab her belongings and leave.

 “So grateful to our firefighters putting their lives on the line for all of us.
 We have evacuated, but we’re safe.
-Praying for our neighbors,” she tweeted.
+Praying for our neighbors,” Shriver tweeted.

-Actress and author, Holly Robinson Pete, said smoke was impacting her neighborhood.
+Actress and author, Holly Robinson Pete, said her neighborhood was filling with smoke.

 “Helicopters, high winds.
 Smoke Ash…405 closed nightmare Stay safe!!!” she tweeted.